ipspace/blog/content/posts/2021/12/bgp-anycast-lab.md

 Here's what's going on:

 * L2 has two equal-cost paths to the anycast prefix;
-* It tries to do its best, changing the next hop to itself ([more details](https://blog.ipspace.net/2011/08/bgp-next-hop-processing.html#bgp-next-hop-is-not-changed-on-ibgp-sessions)) to make sure it will get all the traffic for the anycast prefix and spread it across multiple paths;
+* It tries to do its best, changing the next hop to itself ([more details](https://blog.ipspace.net/2011/08/bgp-next-hop-processing.html#bgp-next-hop-is-not-changed-on-ibgp-sessions)) to make sure it will get the traffic for the anycast prefix and spread it across multiple egress paths;
 * Changing the next hop is unnecessary as we've configured *Additional Paths*, but it looks like those two bits of BGP code don't work together in the Cisco IOS release I was running.
 I retried with IOS XE 16.06 and got the same results.

+Next time: fixing the problem the right way with *DMZ Link Bandwidth*.

 [^BW]: I have no idea why BGP waits a minute before selecting the best paths after it's started.
 It drives me mad and I can't find a knob to turn to speed it up.